OSCNWeb/Courts/judges/mary-fitzgerald.md

-﻿---
+---
-fname: 'Mary'
+fname: Mary
-lname: 'Fitzgerald'
+lname: Fitzgerald
 id: 898
-published: false
+published: true
 layout: judge-bio
 ---
 Judge Mary Fitzgerald was elected in November of 2006 and was